evanmoh/CaliforniaSDOH/README.md

 ### Data Quality and Integration:
 The merging of multiple data sources (SDOH, HPSA, AQI, and County Health Rankings) introduces challenges due to different collection methodologies and reporting periods.
 Some ZIP codes have missing data for certain metrics, particularly in health outcomes and air quality measurements.
 The aggregated nature of the data at both ZIP code and county levels masks individual-level variations and local disparities.
 ### Demographic Representation:
 The demographic categories in the dataset are broadly defined, potentially oversimplifying the diversity within communities.
 Income and wealth distribution data may not fully capture economic disparities.
-Language barriers during data collection might have affected the accuracy of reported health outcomes in non-English speaking communities.
+Language barriers during data collection might have affected the accuracy of reported health outcomes in non-English-speaking communities.
 ### Healthcare Access Metrics:
 The HPSA scores, being county-level measurements, don't capture local variations in healthcare access within counties.
 The dataset lacks detailed information about specialty care availability and doesn't fully account for transportation barriers that might affect healthcare access.
 Quality metrics for healthcare services are limited.
 ### Environmental Factors: